Vets-Who-Code/web-curriculum/weekOne/vs-code.md

 ## The Parts Of Visual Studio Code

-Even though Visual Studio Code is highly customizable via settings.json, there are five areas of Visual Studio Code:
+Even though Visual Studio Code is highly customizable via the settings.json, there are five areas of Visual Studio Code:

 - **Editor**: This is the area you write code.
 Primary area of VS code.
 - **SideBar**: Controls views to help with programming.